TheGreatMcPain/TheGreatMcPain-overlay/README.md

 ### Installation

-If you plan on using the `wine-staging` ebuild (which currently pulls from [lutris' wine repo.](https://github.com/lutris/wine/tree/lutris-fshack-5.6))\
+Bobwya's overlay is required since my wine-staging is based on their wine-vanilla ebuild.\
-you need to also install bobwya's overlay as it is based off their wine-vanilla ebuild.
+(which currently pulls from [lutris' wine repo.](https://github.com/lutris/wine/tree/lutris-fshack-5.6))

-`layman -a bobwya`
+It can be install via: `layman -a bobwya`

 #### Layman